xnorcode/Shopping-Cart/README.txt

 In this architecture we have an absolute separation in the above mentioned 3 layers and each layer has no information about the other layers.

-This is an example to help he understand the MVP architecture and any feedback or correction is welcome.